noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 ### Effect on Audience
-The use of these techniques shows the audience that while the boys did nothing wrong, the poilce
+The use of these techniques helps the audience put themselves in the shoes of each member of the 'five.

 ## Media Coverage of event
 ***Show 0:48:50 to 0:49:53 (This is the news report with the kids in it)***